Thanksgiving travel made easy thanks to Travall

 - Check your car has accessories that are fit for purpose.
 All-weather rubber mats are great to keep your car’s interior cleaner on road trips in wet weather conditions and are particularly great when you have kids in the car.
 Travall offers a particularly good range that are super easy to clean.
 If you’re bringing the dog a Travall Guard and Divider means you can pack your luggage one side of the trunk and Fido can comfortably sit on the other.

 - Plan your route ahead of time.
-Sat navs are great, but it can really help if you plan ahead.
+A Sat Nav/GPS system is great, but it can really help if you plan ahead.
 Check for potential road closures and areas that may be impassable in adverse weather conditions.

 - Check the weather conditions.
 If you’re going to be driving in ice or snow, follow these tips so you’re properly equipped.